Doctor of Philosophy (Educational Studies) Program

 - Completion of all requirements for the degree within seven years from matriculation, or completion of additional program requirements as outlined under Statute of Limitations and Program Continuation.

-- Settlement of all financial obligations to Trinity and any other ACTS seminaries with the Office of Student Financial Services.
+- Settlement of all financial obligations to Trinity with the Office of Student Financial Services.

 Leave of Absence